jhhtaylor/tabstronaut/README.md

 ![Close all tabs](extension/media/tabstronaut-demo-4.gif)

-You can close all tabs by right-clicking any tab and clicking 'Close All' or pressing `Ctrl+K W`
+You can close all tabs by right-clicking any tab and clicking 'Close All' or pressing `Ctrl+K W`.

 ## Requirements